Tone Zone User Manual

 - 18.Play through the full song to verify section transitions sound smooth.

-13. A/B Comparison
+13. A/B/C/D Comparison

-Click B
+Click STORE

-Each switch automatically saves your current state before loading the other.
-Clicking the button you're already on does nothing — this prevents accidentally reloading an old state and losing changes you've made since the last store.
+Does nothing — this prevents accidentally reloading an old state and losing changes you've made since the last store.

-A/B states include all settings: correction, speed, ceiling, output gain, target curve selection, custom reference curves, EQ band settings, and saturation modes.
+Slot states include all settings: correction, speed, ceiling, output gain, target curve selection, custom reference curves, EQ band settings, and saturation modes.
 Everything is captured and recalled.

 14. Technical Specifications